 Koan 68

-Every thing is nothing as it is, as it is constantly changing.
+Every thing is nothing as it seems, as it is constantly changing.

 Only the mind makes it seem otherwise.